jyelland/rasilab_reach_2024/kc_info.md

 - Katharine Chen (she/her)
-- I'm in my 5th year of my PhD program
+- I'm in my 5th year of my PhD program in the MCB program
 - I grew up in Maryland near Maryland
 - Favorite food is chicken nuggets
 - No dietary restrictions